AdamTest24/BP1_Assignment_Template/Assignments/Feedback/README.md

 If you submitted your assignment on time, you will receive the following within 14 days of the submission deadline:

-1. A **GitHub Pull Request** indicating your grade, with overall feedback.
+1. A notification that a **GitHub Pull Request** has been opened.
+This will contain your grade, and overall feedback about your assignment
 2. Your **marked assignment manuscript** returned as a Jupyter Notebook: the file extension will contain _MARKED in its name, and the Notebook itself will contain tutor-initialled commentary and feedback, inside.
 3. A **model solutions** Notebook (this is only pushed back to your Feedback folder if you receive either a Pass or Distinction).